nignatiadis/empyrikos/README.md

 ## Requirements

 - Python 3.10+
-- Julia 1.10+ (will be automatically installed via PyJulia if not present)
+- Julia 1.10+ (will be automatically installed via JuliaCall if not present)

 ## Quick Start